SasaKaranovic/DIY-Camera-Slider/Hardware/README.md

 We are trying to use off-the-shelf components wherever possible to make this open-source open-hardware project accessible to everyone.
 The custom PCB is optional.
 Manufacturing files are in `Manufacturing files` folder.
 Source files are in `Altium Source Files` which you could use to modify the design.

+## Active BOM

+If you decide to build the PCB, you can follow the [Active BOM](https://sasakaranovic.com/activebom/diy-camera-slider.html) to help you visualize where each component is placed and help during assembly.

 ## Part list